GSA/challenges-and-prizes/_historical-challenges/h2-refuel-h-prize-competition.md

   The hydrogen fuel can be generated from a range of domestic sources.
-While the commercial sale of FCEVs is rapidly approaching, infrastructure remains a major challenge, with only approximately 50 fueling stations in the United States, only 10 of which are operating as public stations.
-The H-Prize was authorized under section 654 of the Energy Independence and Security Act of 2007 (Pub.
+While the commercial sale of FCEVs is rapidly approaching, infrastructure remains a major challenge, with only approximately 50 fueling stations in the United States, only 10 of which are operating as public stations.</p><p>The H-Prize was authorized under section 654 of the Energy Independence and Security Act of 2007 (Pub.
   L. 110-140).
-As efforts to build a hydrogen fueling station infrastructure are getting underway, the H2 Refuel H-Prize is intended to incentivize the development of small-scale systems for non-commercial fueling to supplement the larger-scale infrastructure development.
-The H2 Refuel H-Prize anticipates award of a
+As efforts to build a hydrogen fueling station infrastructure are getting underway, the H2 Refuel H-Prize is intended to incentivize the development of small-scale systems for non-commercial fueling to supplement the larger-scale infrastructure development.</p><p>The H2 Refuel H-Prize anticipates award of a
   $1 million prize to the top refueler system entry that can produce hydrogen using electricity and/or natural gas, energy sources commonly available to residential locations, and dispense the hydrogen to a vehicle, providing at least 1 kg per